geodnet/GEODNET_API/GEODNET_PPK_API.md

 | Parameter |      Example       |  Type  | Required | Description            |
 | :-------- | :----------------: | :----: | :------: | :--------------------- |
 | token     | eyJhbGciOiJIUzI1Ni | String |    Y     | Token got from sign in |

+### Response behavior

+- If parameters and checksum are valid and the order is completed, the response is a ZIP file stream.
+- If the request is abnormal (e.g., invalid orderId, not completed), the response is JSON with error code/message.
+> [!TIP]
+> Use -L in cURL to follow redirects and -o to save the file with a desired name.

 ### Response parameter